 If you would like to make a complaint about your pension membership, benefits or administration please use the following two stage procedure:

-At each stage, we will acknowledge your complaint within three working days and respond within a maximum of 20 working days, although we aim to respond within 10 working days wherever possible.
+As with Stage 1 we will acknowledge your complaint within three working days and respond within a maximum of 20 working days, although we aim to respond within 10 working days wherever possible.

 If you are still unhappy after this, you can ask the Pensions Ombudsman (TPO) to investigate how your complaint has been dealt with.

 Making an informal enquiry, or formal complaint, does not affect your statutory right to have your dispute heard under the Internal Dispute Resolution Procedure (IDRP).